Madeline Kronenberg, School Board Candidate

 on October 31, 2018

 Madeline Kronenberg has gathered a wealth of experience while serving three terms on the West Contra Costa Unified School Board.
 A former teacher, she is currently running for a fourth term.

-Kronenberg, 71, a resident of El Cerrito, wants voters to return her to the board to work toward eliminating the achievement gap—the difference in academic scores among subgroups of students She would also improve teacher retention and collaboration
+Kronenberg, 71, a resident of El Cerrito, wants voters to return her to the board to work toward eliminating the achievement gap—the difference in academic scores among subgroups of students.
+She also said she would improve teacher retention and collaboration.

 She says she learned the value of collaboration from her years teaching, during which she won the Adult Education State Excellence in Teaching Award, which honored her dedication to the craft.

 “It showed me how much teaching is a collaborative exercise,” Kronenberg said.
 “You become better when you work together.”